Minnesota Job Vacancy Key Findings

 What Kind of Education and Experience Do New Jobs Require?

-- Thirty-two percent of reported job vacancies require post-secondary education; a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
+- Thirty-one percent of reported job vacancies require post-secondary education; a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
 The remaining jobs require a high school diploma or less.

 - View Job Vacancy Survey by Occupation to find education and experience requirements for each occupation.